kristerian/august99/README.md

 HOW to run the script.

 Make sure that you have terafform installed on the system.
 Refer to the link for download https://www.terraform.io/downloads.html

-NOTE: If you have your own aws Account it is important to change the following ACCESS_KEY_ID,ACCESS_DEFAULT_REGION and ACCESS_SECRET_ACCESS_KEY
+NOTE: If you have your own aws Account it is important to change the following ACCESS_KEY_ID,ACCESS_DEFAULT_REGION and ACCESS_SECRET_ACCESS_KEY inside deploy.sh file.

 AWS_ACCESS_KEY_ID="AKIA2JW3OZSUMLL2CF4M"
 AWS_DEFAULT_REGION="ca-central-1"